roadicing/x509dostool/README.md

   - `config.json`: serves as the configuration file for the tool.
 - `test/` (evaluation):
   - `generate/`: contains the script for testing the `generate` command.
-  - `edit/`: contains the script for testing the `edit` command (it will generate a directory named `certs/` containing certificates to be used upon first execution).
+  - `edit/`: contains the script for testing the `edit` command (upon first execution, it will create a directory named `certs/`, which contains the certificates to be used).
-  - `detect/`: contains the script for testing the `detect` command (it will generate a directory named `certs/` containing certificates to be used upon first execution) and a directory named `scripts`, which includes some scripts used to run the relevant APIs for the libraries under examination.
+  - `detect/`: contains the script for testing the `detect` command (upon first execution, it will create a directory named `certs/`, which contains the certificates to be used) and a directory named `scripts/`, which includes some scripts used to run the relevant APIs for the libraries under examination.
 - `setup.py`: a file used to install the tool.

 # Dependencies